-W. Wayne Woody is a director of the Wells REIT and Wells REIT II.
-He served as the Interim Chief Financial Officer for Legacy Investment Group, a boutique investment firm, from 2000 to 2001 where he was responsible for guiding the company through a transition in accounting and reporting.
+W. Wayne Woody is a director of Wells REIT and Wells REIT II and a trustee of the Wells Family of Real Estate Funds.
+He served as the Interim Chief Financial Officer for Legacy Investment Group, a boutique investment firm, from 2000 to 2001.